 The Company issued warrants to purchase an aggregate of 82,500 common shares in a February 2013 public offering (the "February 2013 Public Offering Warrants").
 On February 20, 2014, 27,500 of the February 2013 Public Offering Warrants expired.
-The remaining 55,000 warrants are classified within the Level 3 hierarchy.
-The 494,315 August 2014 Warrants are listed on the Nasdaq Capital Market under the symbol "CLRBW," however, there are certain periods where trading volume is low; therefore, they are classified within the Level 2 hierarchy.
+On May 20, 2016, 16,250 warrants were exercised.
+The remaining 38,750 warrants are classified within the Level 3 hierarchy.

+In August 2014, as part of an underwritten public offering, the Company issued 494,315 warrants to purchase common stock (the "August 2014 Warrants").
+The August 2014 Warrants are listed on the Nasdaq Capital Market under the symbol "CLRBW," however, there are certain periods where trading volume is low; therefore, they are classified as Level 2 within the hierarchy.
+To estimate the fair value of the August 2014 Warrants, the Company calculated the weighted average closing price of the August 2014 Warrants for the trailing 10 day period with trades that ended on the balance sheet date.